The modern way to enjoy POKENO

 As cards are called, the Card # feature is incremented to display the number of cards in play to that point in time.

-Card # feature indicating 26 cards in play.
+Card # feature indicating 14 cards in play

 Selecting the Stop button will stop the game, as you would do to allow a player to collect the contents of one of the pots (or update the bid calculator and banker sheet described below).
 At this point you can choose to continue with the same game by selecting the Next Card Button or starting a new game by selecting the Shuffle button.
 Selecting the Shuffle button will reset the played cards display and randomly resort the playing cards.

 As cards are called into play, they immediately appear on the main screen.
 The larger card is prominently displayed for all to see at the right side of the screen beside the flashboard.
 The smaller card is displayed in its standard location on the flashboard.
 And for the benefit of visually impaired players, Rose Davidson’s voice will be heard calling the card displayed.
-(The sound files are located external to the program so they can be adapted to suit your language or calling style.)
+(The sound files are located external to the program in the C:\Pokeno Plus\Pokeno Sound folder so they can be adapted to suit your language or calling style.
+You can also silence the calling by removing the check mark from the Sound checkbox on the Utility Switchboard.)

 When a Pokeno (straight line) is called, the current game is terminated (except for the last game of the current session).
-All players deposit more tokens into the pots and a new game is initiated by selecting the Shuffle button.
+All players deposit more tokens into the pots (unless the Bid / Payout Calculator feature is being used) and a new game is initiated by selecting the Shuffle button.
 If this is the last game, the game continues until a player has a full card and wins the contents of the Special pot.
 This has the effect of causing all of the pots to be claimed.

 One of the most valuable features of this program is its ability to create and print as many game boards as needed.
-Three choices are available when you open this utility by selecting the Build Cards button on the main screen.
+The Build Cards utility, accessible by selecting the Build Cards button on the Utility Switchboard, provides a few design choices.

-The Senior Pokeno software has the unique ability to allow users to create their own custom designed playing cards.
+The POKENO PLUS software has the unique ability to allow users to create their own custom designed playing cards.
 You are no longer limited to a set of 12 playing cards.
 Each card should have a unique Centre Card, a Four of a Kind row, and a Full House row.
 The Random Card Generator block contains the steps necessary to complete for this feature.

 When the four card options are set, press the Process button to randomly create a card design to match your criteria.
 If Board 1 is selected in the dropdown beside the Process button, the random card is displayed at the left side of the screen (area labeled Board 1).
 If Board 2 is selected, the random card is displayed at the right side of the screen (area labeled Board 2).

-The randomly created Senior Pokeno game board design can be further customized to suit your needs.
+The randomly created POKENO PLUS game board design can be further customized to suit your needs.
 Simply select the desired card from the dropdown below the card you wish to change.
 (You can bypass the Random Card Generator altogether by using this procedure to annotate your game board one card at a time.
 Keep in mind, however, the three main card requirements.)
 When your game board is designed, select the Print Designed Card button to print the game board as it appears on screen.
-If "Board 1" is selected in the dropdown beside the Print Designed Card button, a single game board (Board 1) will print to a 8 1/2 " X 1" page.
-If "Both" is selected in the dropdown beside the Print Designed Card button, two game boards (Boards 1 and 2) will print to a 8 1/2 " X 1" page in landscape layout.
+If "Board 1" is selected in the dropdown beside the Print Designed Card button, a single game board (Board 1) will print to a 8 1/2" X 11" page.
+If "Both" is selected in the dropdown beside the Print Designed Card button, two game boards (Boards 1 and 2) will print to a 8 1/2" X 11" page in landscape layout.
+(NOTE: Use of the Print Designed Card feature does not automatically save the card to the Printed Cards folder.
+As such, you would have to save the card with a card name which identifies the card number created in the Printed Cards folder should you want to retain this card image for later printing.)

-By changing the center card from Ace of Clubs to Ace of Spades, the game board will be printed as displayed below.
+By changing the center card from King of Clubs to King of Diamonds, the game board will be printed as displayed below.

-Both Board 1 and 2 Senior Pokeno game board.
+Both Board 1 and 2 POKENO PLUS game board

 Note that if the View Background checkbox is unchecked, the background colours of the gameboards will not print (one way to reduce the cost of printing gameboards).